vugutsa/portfolio-website/README.md

 ## Set up and installation
 - Clone this repository to a location in your file system.`git clone https://github.com/vugutsa/portfolio-website.git`
-- Open terminal command line then navigate to the root folder of the application.`cd Indepent-Project` on your browser.
+- Open terminal command line then navigate to the root folder of the application.`cd Independent-Project` on your browser.
 - Open `index.htnl`on your browser.
 ## Technologies used
 * HTML
 * CSS

-## Known bugs

 ## Contact information
 For further information and inquiry,feel free to contact me via email.
 * vugutsamercy84@gmail.com